horrorclause/Easy1/README.md

 # Easy1
-Solution to the picoCTF Easy1challenge in python3
+Solution to the picoCTF Easy1 cryptography challenge done in python3

 Description